4 Scary Financial Facts: How to Avoid Becoming A Statistic

-According to a 2018 survey, 34 percent of American households experienced a major unexpected expense in the last year, with only 39 percent of respondents saying that they would be able to cover a $1,000 price tag using their savings.
+According to a 2022 survey, approximately one-third of American households experienced a major unexpected expense in the last year.
+Additionally, a December 2022 study reported only 43 percent of respondents said they would be able to cover a $1,000 price tag using their savings.

-In fact, here is how Americans pay for unexpected costs:
+In that same report, here is how Americans reported they would pay for unexpected costs:

 By having to rely on credit, loans, and borrowing money, it’s evident that a large portion of the population is budgeting for the short-term, if it all.
 While it’s difficult to plan for the future, especially when many Americans live paycheck-to-paycheck and focus on meeting basic survival needs, an emergency fund is a necessity that can provide financial security and reduce worry.